tomekregulski/e-commerce-back-end/README.md

 npm run seed
 ```

-You have now created and seeded the database, and installed all the necessary dependencies to ude this app.
+You have now created and seeded the database, and installed all the necessary dependencies to use this app.

 You can use Postman, Insomnia, or a similar program to test the routes and consider any adjustments you may want to make to fit your needs.